Abnormal dense and dilute nuclear systems: Supercharged nuclei, nuclearites and nuclei--stars

 where $A_\theta (r)$ is the angular component of the vector potential of the magnetic field, and a $\phi$-field self-interaction is for simplicity neglected.
-Equations (\ref{VmR}), (\ref{VelR}) should be supported by equation for $\vec{A}$.
-However with the ansatz $A_\theta(r))=l/r$ we have $\mbox{curl}\vec{A}=0$ and equation for $\vec{A}$ is fulfilled identically.
+Equations (\ref{VmR}), (\ref{VelR}) should be supported by equation for the vector-potential $\vec{A}$.
+However with the ansatz that $A_\theta(r)=l/r$ in the vortex exterior we have $\mbox{curl}\vec{A}=0$ and equation for $\vec{A}$ is fulfilled identically.

-Now in case of a nuclear system ($N\simeq Z$, $n\approx n_0$) of a large size solutions are $V=\Omega l-m_b\leq 0$, $|\phi|^2=n_p/(2m_b)$ and instead of (\ref{lightboson}) we find
+Now in case of a nuclear system ($N\simeq Z$, $n\approx n_0$) of a large size solutions are $V=\Omega l-m_b\leq 0$, $|\phi|^2=n_p/(2m_b)$ and instead of (\ref{lightboson}) we find ~\cite{Voskresensky:2023znr,vosk25-111-036022}

 where ${\cal{E}}_{kin}$ is the kinetic energy of the rotation of the nucleon subsystem.
 The term $l A/2$ is smaller or equal to the initial angular momentum of the charged uniformly rotating nucleon sub-system $L\sim A m_N\Omega R^2$ (before appearance of the pion giant vortex, $l\gg 1$), $m_N$ is the mass of the nucleon.
-Thus $\Omega$ is determined by the initial value of the total angular momentum.
-Then $l\lsim m_N\Omega R^2$.
-The critical value of $l$ is determined by the condition $\Omega l_c=m_b-2\mathcal{E}_0$.
-In the rotating frame the nuclearite remains bound till the system will not be decelerated by the weak radiation force.
-For a large system the latter time can be very long.
+At the rigid rotation $\Omega$ is determined by the initial value of the total angular momentum.
+The critical values of $l$ and $\Omega$ are determined by the condition $\Omega_c l_{c}=m_b-2\mathcal{E}_0$.
+The role of $m_b$ can be played by the effective mass of a charged pion, which decreases with an increase of the baryon density, see Sect.~\ref{sec:Superheavy} below.
+Here we considered the possibility of the second-order phase transition to a state with a giant vortex of the charged pion field.
+In reality, the phase transition can be of the first order with a jump of the condensate field at the critical point.
+Then the critical angular velocity is given by the condition $\Omega_c l_{c}=m_b-2\mathcal{E}_0+2\mathcal{E}_{\rm cond}(\Omega_c l_{c})$, where $\mathcal{E}_{\rm cond}\leq 0$ is a gain in the energy per baryon due to the formation of the vortex.
+In the rotating frame the nugget remains self-bound until the system is not decelerated by the weak radiation force below $\Omega_c$.
+For a large-size system the deceleration time can be very long.

+Now we mention another possibility.
+In the case of rectilinearly moving and rotating media, condensation of Bose excitations on a low-lying branch of the excitation spectrum $\omega(k)$, behaving similar to that in superfluid $^4$He and in Fermi liquids, was studied in Ref.~\cite{Voskresensky1993}, see also Ref.~\cite{Kolomeitsev:2016isb} and references therein.
+As shown, when the speed of rectilinear motion exceeds a critical value (typically Fermi velocity for a nucleon medium) a part of the momentum can be transferred from the normal nucleon system to the superfluid condensate of Bose excitations with energy $\omega(k_c)$.
+Similarly when the rotation frequency exceeds some critical value a part of the angular momentum can be transferred from the normal nucleon system to the superfluid condensate of Bose excitations~\cite{Voskresensky1993,Kolomeitsev:2014gfa}.
+Consequently, the angular frequency of the normal component may decrease below $\Omega_{\rm K}$, whereas it would exceed $\Omega_{\rm K}$ otherwise.